 - Answer 100% of your support tickets within 3 hours.

-But, to make that happen, Joomlashack needs more developers and a bigger support team.
-To hire extra staff, Joomlashack's business model needs to be more predictable.
+But, to make that happen, Joomlashack needs to hire developers and a bigger support team.
+To hire extra staff, Joomlashack's business model needs to be predictable.
 How can you hire more developers if you can't predict your revenue in 2 or 3 months time?
 Recurring subscriptions are the only way to be able to accurately predict your revenue.

 What if I don't like recurring subscriptions?